Donald Trump Jr.: Trump Organization

 On January 11, 2017, Trump's father announced that he and his brother Eric would oversee a trust that included the Trump Organization's assets while his father was president, to avert a conflict of interest.

 Amid the Trump–Ukraine scandal – where Trump asked the Ukrainian president to investigate Joe Biden and his son Hunter Biden – Trump Jr. strongly criticized Hunter Biden, accusing him of nepotism and leveraging his father as a means to get financial benefits.
 Trump Jr. said, "When you're the father and your son's entire career is dependent on that, they own you."
 Trump Jr. was widely ridiculed for these remarks by Trevor Noah and others.
-Trump Jr. is a high-level executive in his father's business and has continued to operate and promote the family's businesses across the world during Trump's presidency.
+Trump Jr. is a high-level executive in his father's business and continued to operate and promote the family's businesses across the world during Trump's presidency.
 The Associated Press wrote of Trump Jr.'s, remarks that he was "showing no self-awareness that he, too, has at least in part been successful because of a famous father".
 According to The Washington Post fact-checker, Trump Jr.'s assertion that he and his family members had gotten out of foreign business deals after Trump became president is false.
 The Washington Post reported that after Trump became president, "Trump's sons have been busy selling assets to foreign individuals, expanding or adding onto their existing deals and investments in foreign countries, and collecting payments in U.S. properties from foreign governments."

 In February 2018, advertisements in Indian newspapers promoted a deal whereby anyone who purchased Trump Organization apartments in Gurgaon before February 20 would be invited to have a "conversation and dinner" with Trump Jr. The ads were criticized by corruption watchdogs as unethical.

+A ruling which was handed down on February 16, 2024 barred Trump from serving as an officer or director of any New York corporation or other legal entity in New York, including the Trump Organization, for two years.

+In November 2024, Trump announced that he would be joining 1789 Capital as a partner.
+In 2025, he announced that the firm would invest in the Enhanced Games, a proposed sports event that will allow performance enhancing drugs.
+He joined the advisory board of drone company Unusual Machines in November 2024.

+In December 2024, it was announced that Trump was joining the board of directors of PublicSquare.

+Podcast

+In 2023, Trump launched a podcast, Triggered with Don Jr, on the platform Rumble.